 There are places we have contributed to that you may not realise.
 Changi Airport Terminal 3, that is us.
 MRT stations and tunnels?
 Us again.
 Mega ports, hospitals, universities, airport runways and coastal highways.
 You name it, we are part of it.

 Pan-United is an industry leader, so we understand how critical it is that the foundations we are setting should build up to a greater national and global impact.

 We know we have to accomplish our green and low-carbon goals.
-That is because being sustainable revolve in a circular economy.
+That is because being sustainable revolves around a circular economy.

-Since its inception in 2012, the Innovation Centre has birthed many great concrete solutions; a great deal of them with the welcomed collaboration of our customers, major institutions, and expert consultants from all sectors.
+Since its inception in 2012, the Innovation Centre has birthed many great concrete solutions, many of which were in collaboration of our customers, major institutions, and expert consultants from all sectors.
 Plain concrete is not a catch-all solution.
-Out of 300 specialised concretes for specific sectors, and counting, at least one is definitely suited for the job.
+Out of our 300 specialised concretes for various sectors, and counting, at least one is definitely suited for the job.